MEDIA ST 1065 Internet Media: 3 semester hours

 Same as ENGL 3150.
 Prerequisites: ENGL 1100 or equivalent.
 Study of freelance and staff-written magazine or newspaper feature articles.
 Emphasis on relationship between types of publication and article content, research methods, and writing style.
 Frequent short assignments - journal entries, interviews, library projects, article critiques, and market reports - lead to production of full-length feature articles.
 May not be taken on the satisfactory/unsatisfactory option.
 The course counts toward the English Certificate in Writing.

-MEDIA ST 3180 Reporting: 3 semester hours
+MEDIA ST 3201 Narratives from the Forever Wars: 3 semester hours

 MEDIA ST 3310 Video Production II: 3 semester hours

 Prerequisite: MEDIA ST 2210.
 Study of advanced theories of media production.
 Refinement of production principles learned in MEDIA ST 2210.
 Exploration of complex program formats, and advanced non-linear editing techniques.
 Lab arranged.

 MEDIA ST 3313 Advanced Video Editing: 3 semester hours